90-minute

 Who (Maybe) Shouldn’t Use Far Infrared Saunas

-• Medications: Some medications don’t react well to infrared rays
+• Medications: Some medications don’t react well to infrared rays or high heat

-• Medical Conditions: While far infrared saunas can alleviate many medical conditions, they can sometimes make them worse
+• Medical Conditions: While far infrared saunas can alleviate many medical conditions, they can sometimes make them worse.

 Preparing for Far Infrared Sauna Therapy